1) Seed-dispersal caused amphibians by feeding them.

 3) Seed spreading caused plants to offer fruit

-After some time, the plants began helping their symbiots (and the survival of their own seeds) by providing fruit nutrition outside the seed itself.
+After some time, the plants began helping their symbiots (and the dispersal of their own seeds) by providing fruit nutrition outside the seed itself.
 This is why we have fruits of two parts.
-One is tasty, soft, sweet fruit, and the other is the hard inedible part, like with an avocado, peach or mango.
+One part is tasty, soft, sweet fruit, and the other is the hard inedible seed, like with an avocado, peach or mango.
 The delicious edible fruit evolved as the symbiot-helping bribe.
 The hard inedible seed evolved as the part to pass through the digestive tract of the symbiot.

 This fruit bribery is what the angiosperm plants (the flowering and fruiting plants) evolved for.
 And we do find fossilized angiosperm-like pollen from about 245-mya.
 And while the first dinosaur fossils officially come from about 225-mya, their proto-dinosaur ancestors could have easily been angiosperm symbiots say 20-million years earlier.